Free Residential Purchase Agreement | Addenda and Disclosures | PDF | Word

 Residential Purchase Agreement | Addenda and Disclosures

-purchase agreement addendum is a legal form that can be attached to a real estate sales contract and adds supplementary terms & conditions to the arrangement.
-There are various different types of addenda that can be introduced, some that can be inserted at the origination of the purchase agreement and others that can be implemented while under contract.
-In order for an addendum to be put into effect, both parties must accept the additional provisions made and supply the necessary signatures as directed.
+purchase agreement addendum is a legal form that can be attached to a real estate sales contract and adds supplementary terms and conditions to the arrangement.
+There are various types of addenda that can be introduced, some that can be inserted at the origination of the purchase agreement and others that can be implemented while under contract.

 Residential Purchase Agreement – A contract used for the purpose of transferring ownership of a home from one party to another in exchange for a monetary payment.